kubevirt/user-guide/docs/virtual_machines/lifecycle.md

 > deleted from the cluster.
 You will not be able to start this
 > VirtualMachineInstance object again.

+## Starting and stopping a virtual machine

+Virtual machines, in contrast to VirtualMachineInstances, have a running state.
+Thus on VM you can define if it should be running, or not.
+VirtualMachineInstances are, if they are defined in the cluster, always running and consuming resources.

+`virtctl` is used in order to start and stop a VirtualMachine:

+    $ virtctl start my-vm
+    $ virtctl stop my-vm

+    # Or force stop a VM (which is like pulling the power cord,
+    # with all it's implications like data inconcistencies or
+    # [in the worst case] data loss) by
+    $ virtctl stop my-vm --grace-period 0 --force

 ## Pausing and unpausing a virtual machine